Purchases made through links earn us a small commission, at no extra cost to you.

 Admission Fees: It costs 600 yen to visit Kodai-ji.
 This includes entrance to the Kodai-ji Sho Museum, a short walk from the temple.

-Information was correct at the time of publishing but can change without notice.
+Information was updated July 2022, but can change without notice.
 Please confirm directly with the property.

 Accommodations in Kyoto